Transport

 In Denmark, Troldtekt is sold through timber merchants and DIY stores/builders’ merchants, which makes it possible to optimise the transport to end-users.
 In other words, Troldtekt can make fewer (and larger) deliveries to the stockists, which can then supply end-users from their stocks of acoustic panels.

-Similarly, Troldtekt has a wide distribution network of local dealers or distributors in the main markets outside Denmark – including Sweden and Germany, which are our two largest markets.
+Similarly, Troldtekt has a wide distribution network with local dealers or distributors in key markets outside Denmark.

 Need for more local raw materials

 One of the challenges that could put Troldtekt’s strategy of relying on locally sourced raw materials under pressure is raw material shortages.
-As demand increases, suppliers in Denmark may not always be able to keep up.
-We see a risk of this happening with certified wood, as both Troldtekt and other players in the construction industry are increasingly looking for FSC or PEFC-certified timber.
+As demand increases, suppliers in Denmark can struggle to keep up.
+We see a risk of this happening with certified wood, as both Troldtekt and other players in the construction industry are increasingly looking for FSC or PEFC certified timber.

 At Troldtekt, we are working to raise awareness of the benefits of forest certifications – both among private and public forest owners.
-Following a dialogue with Troldtekt and FSC Denmark, in 2020 the Municipality of Ringkøbing-Skjern decided to have all the municipality’s forests FSC-certified.
+For example, the municipality of Ringkøbing-Skjern chose to FSC-certify its forests.
 This will make it possible for us to source more wood locally.